 Venoplasty: introducing a small balloon to open up areas that are closed due to stenois, fibrosis or thrombus

 Stent Placement: placing a cylindrical brace to hold your vein open

 Embolectomy: introducing a tiny instrument that will remove the blockage on the inside of your diseased vein – opening it up

 Imaging & Interventional Specialists “Pinhole” Procedures: Fast Recovery, Less Risk, Less Pain, Comfortable Setting

 Our experienced board-certified specialists successfully perform “pinhole” procedures every day offering this region leading, state-of-the-art solutions to peripheral arterial disease..
 Our non-surgical image guided procedures are cutting edge technology without the cutting, without the scalpel.
 You leave with a Band-Aid!

 - Procedures are usually done in a comfortable outpatient setting with familiar friendly staff

 - Pinhole procedures offer fast recovery, less risk, and less pain

 Why Imaging & Interventional Specialists?

-Imaging & Interventional Specialists are leaders in interventional radiology and experts in the minimally invasive procedures that will cure or minimize your peripheral vascular disease.
+Imaging & Interventional Specialists are leaders in interventional radiology and experts in the non-surgical procedures that will cure or minimize your peripheral vascular disease.